 Welcome to ICMS

-ICMS, INI and Innovate UK’s Knowledge Transfer Network (KTN) are working with various representatives from the mathematical sciences community to develop a virtual platform for engagement.
+ICMS, INI and Innovate UK’s Knowledge Transfer Network (KTN) are working with various representatives from the mathematical sciences community to develop a virtual forum for knowledge exchange in the mathematical sciences (V_KEMS).
 The main aim is to identify a range of virtual approaches that will help address challenges from business and industry, the third sector, and other groups outside academia.
 Please see this webpage for more details.